root-project/root/io/doc/TFile/README.md

 on disk.

 A ROOT file contains zero or more TProcessID records.
-Each such record contains a globally unique ID defining a given ROOT job that wrote a referenced object (see tprocessid.txt).
+Each such record contains a globally unique ID defining a given ROOT job that wrote a referenced object (see \ref tprocessid).
-Each referenced object contains a "pidf" field referencing the corresponding TProcessID record and an "fUniqueID" field uniquely identifying the referenced object among those written by that process (see tobject.txt).
-Similarly, every persistent reference to that object (a TRef Object, see tref.txt) also contains "pidf" and "fUniqueID" fields with the same value, thereby uniquely determining the referenced object (which need not even be in the same file).
-In the case of an array of references (a TRefArray object, see "trefarray.txt"), there is one "pidf" value for the entire array, and a separate "fUniqueID" value for each reference.
+Each referenced object contains a "pidf" field referencing the corresponding TProcessID record and an "fUniqueID" field uniquely identifying the referenced object among those written by that process (see \ref tobject).
+Similarly, every persistent reference to that object (a TRef Object, see \ref tref) also contains "pidf" and "fUniqueID" fields with the same value, thereby uniquely determining the referenced object (which need not even be in the same file).
+In the case of an array of references (a TRefArray object, see \ref trefarray), there is one "pidf" value for the entire array, and a separate "fUniqueID" value for each reference.
 For further information, see the above URL.

-SOME USEFUL CONTAINER CLASSES
+## Some useful container classes

-1) TObjArray and TClonesArray
+### TObjArray and TClonesArray

 The TObjArray class can be used to support an array of objects.
 The objects need not be of the same type, but each object must be of a class type that inherits from TObject.
 We have already